Active Minds: The Nation's Premier Non-Profit Organization Supporting Mental Health Awareness and Education for Students

 The Jed Foundation works nationally to reduce the rate of suicide and the prevalence of emotional distress among college and university students.

-National College Health Assessment: Reference Group Executive Summary, Spring 2014 American College Health Association.
-(2014).
-National College Health Assessment: Reference Group Executive Summary, Spring 2014.
-Baltimore, MD: American College Health Association.
+National College Health Assessment: Reference Group Executive Summary (PDF 1.37 MB) American College Health Association.
+(2018).
+National College Health Assessment II: Reference Group Executive Summary, Spring 2018.
+Silver Spring, MD: American College Health Association (2018).

 New Data on the Nature of Suicidal Crises in College Students: Shifting the Paradigm Drum DJ, Brownson C, Denmark AB, Smith SE.
 (2009).
 New data on the nature of suicidal crises in college students: Shifting the paradigm.
 Professional Psychology, 40(3): 213-222.